Bonfire Night: London Fireworks Displays

 Remember, remember the fifth of November...
 Make sure you celebrate Bonfire Night in style at a spectacular London fireworks display.

 Bonfire Night is also known as Fireworks' Night or Guy Fawkes Night.
 It's a British tradition dating back to the Gunpowder Plot of 1605, when Catholic conspirator Guy Fawkes tried to blow up the Houses of Parliament and King James I.

 To this day, it is customary for the cellars in the Houses of Parliament to be searched by the Yeoman of the Guard before each State Opening of Parliament.

-The anniversary of Fawkes' arrest on 5 November is celebrated each year with fireworks and bonfires.
+The anniversary of Fawkes' arrest on 5 November (sometimes known as Guy Fawkes Day) is celebrated each year with bonfires and fireworks in London.
 Effigies of Guy Fawkes ("the guy") are often burned on top of the bonfires.
-You can look forward to firework displays across the city.
-See below for details of these and other special events for Bonfire Night in London.
+You can look forward to numerous local firework displays in London featuring Bonfire Night food and drink, family entertainment and funfairs.

 Sorry, your search did not match any results from our database.